Effective To-Do List Techniques Backed by Science

 It’s also important to be realistic when assigning the number of tasks for each day.

 A sign this is a problem for you is that there are almost always several tasks that get pushed back to the next day.

-If you do think you’re being realistic and this is happening anyway, it’s a good time to try out a habit tracking bullet journal.
-This will reveal what bad habits might be impacting your productivity.
+If you do think you’re being realistic and this is happening anyway, it’s a good time to try out a habit tracking journal This will reveal what bad habits might be impacting your productivity.